amosyu2000/cyclops/docs/SRS/SRS.md

 ## 8 Project Issues
 ### 8.1 Open Issues
-1.)
-Creating accurate documentation for the system specifications.
+1. Creating accurate documentation for the system specifications.
-2.)
-Starting to develop the software, purchasing some hardware to begin system creation.
+2. Starting to develop the software, purchasing some hardware to begin system creation.
 ### 8.2 Off-the-Shelf Solutions
+#### 8.2.1 Ready-Made Products
-INNOVV ThirdEYE
+1. INNOVV ThirdEYE
 - INNOVV ThirdEYE is a blindspot detection system for motorcycles that uses sensors to determine if there are any objects close to the user.
 It can be either used through a mirror lens or a watch.
 - https://www.innovv.com/innovv-thirdeye
-Senzar Motorcycle Sensor
+2. Senzar Motorcycle Sensor
 - The Senzar Motorcycle Sensor is another system that uses LEDs, vibration, and radar sensors.
 - https://meetsenzar.com/pages/senzar-m1-motorcycle-bsm
+#### 8.2.2 Reusable Components
+1. Cameras
+2. Sensors
+3. Cables, Connectors, Wires
+4. Printed Circuit Boards

 ### 8.3 Risks
 1. Components (sensor, camera) will deteriorate over time, leading to inaccuracies.
 2. Components can be damaged in case of a cycle crash.